 Each year, we open the doors of our school to new students from the Jeppestown community in Johannesburg, South Africa.
 Each year, our learners come in with challenges we'd struggle to imagine.
-And each year, we are astounded by the transformation that they undergo in our school: all our learners feel safe, healthy, and happy, and our second graders are academically performing above a fourth grade level.
+And each year, we are amazed by the transformation that they undergo in our school: all our learners feel safe, healthy, and happy, and our second graders are academically performing above a fourth grade level.
 We are building a scholarship fund to make sure that our learners become a lasting legacy in Jeppestown.

 Parents pay R6,000 ($500) per year per learner - only 20% of the full costs of education.
 The remainder is covered through your donations.
 Even this modest fee is too much for some parents, and for some of our most vulnerable students (such as those who have lost parents) your donations are the only thing keeping them in school.

 It costs us R30,000 ($2,500) per learner per year to provide world-class education, including nutrition (for some students the only proper meal they receive), uniforms, and aftercare, as well as to pay our incredible teachers, purchase stationery and resources, and pay rent for our facilities.

 How to Donate